Soviet-Linux/revolution-installer/README.md

 9. Display and prompt the user for a device and a file system
 10. Review the installation settings
 11. Install the system:
-    a.
-Format and install filesystem
+12. Format and install filesystem
-    b.
-Mount the drives
+13. Mount the drives
-    c.
-Copy the system
+14. Copy the system
-    d.
-Set the hostname
+15. Set the hostname
-    e.
-Set the locale
+16. Set the locale
-    f.
-Set the timezone
+17. Set the timezone
-    g.
-Set the timezone
+18. Set the timezone
-    h.
-Set root password
+19. Set root password
-    i.
-Create the username and set groups
+20. Create the username and set groups
-    j.
-Create /etc/fstab
+21. Create /etc/fstab
-    k.
-Install GRUB
+22. Install GRUB
-    l.
-Reboot
+23. Reboot

 ## Development & Contributing
 Read the [development docs](https://github.com/Soviet-Linux/delevopment-docs) for more info.